wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 ### Questions

+1. How to transform the SSA form back to the normal form?

-1. How to know in each iteration we improve the code?
+2. How to know in each iteration we improve the code?